alni/digital-signage-samples/gapps-script/pollenvarsling/README.md

 4. Under **Events**, select **Time-driven**.
 5. Select and configure the type of trigger you want to create (for example, an **Hour timer** that runs **Every hour**).
+    * Make sure that the trigger also runs after the time the alert email usually is received to the Gmail inbox (for example checking **every 4 hour** may be enough).
 6. Optionally, click **Notifications** to configure how and when you will be contacted by email if your triggered function fails.
 7. Click **Save**.